 For a taste of a darker side of human nature, check out the Museum of Inquisition located in Piazza Marina.
-You can see graffiti and artwork in a number of restored cells where prisoners were tortured in the name of faith.
+You can see graffiti and artwork in many restored cells where prisoners were tortured in the name of faith.
 Declared heretics met their fate here between 1601 and 1782.
 Visits include guided tours in English and Italian.

 Museo delle Maioliche (Museum of Tiles)

-Extensive collection of approximately 5,000 hand painted tiles from Sicily and Naples.
-The tiles from this private collection spans from 15th to 20th centuries and are on display in a restored 16th century Palazzo Torre-Piraino.
+Extensive collection of approximately 5,000 hand-painted tiles from Sicily and Naples.
+The tiles from this private collection span from 15th to 20th centuries and are on display in a restored 16th century Palazzo Torre-Piraino.

 Museum Pasqualino (Museo Internazionale delle Marionette)

 Home to over 3,500 marionettes, various types of puppets and shadow figures from Italy and abroad, this is a place for culture and knowledge.
 Founded by the Association for the Conservation of Folk Traditions, it’s a quirky place for all ages with occasional puppet shows.

 Final thoughts on things to do in Palermo

 Palermo, as anywhere else in Italy, has an abundance of great restaurants, bars and coffee shops.
 We definitely contributed to the local economy by partaking in these delights.
 For those that enjoy eating out, there are many things to do in Palermo around food and drink.
 There are many great restaurants, markets and bars to enjoy.